jbampton/tooling-docs/apache-trusted-release/digital-signatures.md

 For certain artifact types in a release the PMC wishes to add Digital Signatures using approved and current services.

-Currently ssl.com, but a google based one may be coming in the summer.
+Currently ssl.com, but a Google based one may be coming in the summer.

 ## Policy